longhorn/website/content/docs/1.5.6/advanced-resources/deploy/node-selector.md

       ```
    * If you install Longhorn by using `kubectl` to apply [the deployment YAML](https://raw.githubusercontent.com/longhorn/longhorn/v1.1.1/deploy/longhorn.yaml), you need to modify the node selector section for Longhorn Manager, Longhorn UI, and Longhorn Driver Deployer.
     Then apply the YAMl files.
-   * If you install Longhorn using Helm, you can change the Helm values for `longhornManager.nodeSelector`, `longhornUI.nodeSelector`, `longhornDriver.nodeSelector` in the `values.yaml` file.
+   * If you install Longhorn using Helm, you can change the Helm values for `global.nodeSelector`, `longhornManager.nodeSelector`, `longhornUI.nodeSelector`, `longhornDriver.nodeSelector` in the `values.yaml` file before installing the chart.
-    Then install the chart

-2. Set node selector for system managed components
+2. Set the node selector for system-managed components (for example, Instance Manager, Backing Image Manager, Share Manager, CSI Driver, and Engine Image).

    Follow the [Customize default settings](../customizing-default-settings/) to set node selector by changing the value for the `system-managed-components-node-selector` default setting
    > Note: Because of the limitation of Rancher 2.5.x, if you are using Rancher UI to install Longhorn, you need to click `Edit As Yaml` and add setting `systemManagedComponentsNodeSelector` to `defaultSettings`.